Motor racing: Verstappen beats Leclerc in wheel-banging Austrian duel

 Leclerc also led from pole in Bahrain in March before losing out with an engine problem.

-Vettel made two pitstops, the first catching the mechanics by surprise, and used his fresher tyres to put a late move on Hamilton.

-The Mercedes driver had qualified second but started fourth after collecting a penalty for impeding Kimi Raikkonen in Saturday’s qualifying.
+Vettel made two pitstops, the first catching the mechanics by surprise, and used his fresher tires to put a late move on Hamilton, who had qualified second but started fourth after collecting a penalty for impeding Kimi Raikkonen in qualifying.

-The championship leader had to take on a new front wing at his pitstop and then later had to manage his pace as his Mercedes struggled in the heat.
+The Briton had to take on a new front wing at his pitstop and then manage his pace as the Mercedes struggled in the heat.

-“Today exposed our Achilles heel,” said Mercedes team boss Toto Wolff.
+“Today exposed our Achilles heel,” said team boss Toto Wolff.
 “We couldn’t really race with our car.
 We were just trying to keep it alive and cool it properly.”

 British rookie Lando Norris finished sixth for McLaren, who also had Spaniard Carlos Sainz eighth after the Spaniard started at the back of the field.